Lupin the IIIrd the Movie: The Immortal Bloodline: Production

 The film alongside its staff was announced on November 29, 2024.
 The film is the first traditionally-animated solo Lupin the Third film in 30 years since 1996's Dead or Alive and is a completely original work, set in Koike's Lupin the IIIrd universe.
 The film's full title and its release date was announced on April 4, 2025.
+GKIDS licensed the film in North America and released it in cinemas from January 4-6, 2026.

 Prequel

 A prequel to the film, titled Lupin the IIIrd: Zenigata and the Two Lupins (LUPIN THE IIIRD 銭形と2人のルパン, Lupin the IIIrd: Zenigata to Futari no Lupin) was released on various streaming services in Japan on June 20.

 Music

 The film's theme song is titled "THE IIIRD Eye", performed by B'z.

+Reception

+The film received generally positive reviews from critics.

+In a positive review, Matthew Allan of The Rolling Tape found the film to be a fun adventure, despite not having seen any previous Lupin media, saying "I went in quite blind, but I still found The Immortal Bloodline to be a fun adventure, and Koike's passion for the franchise shines throughout."